-Bulgaria: Renewed NPP Belene project needs EC approval29.
-June 2020. / SEE Energy News
+Bulgaria: Renewed NPP Belene project needs EC approval, SEE Energy News

 Bulgaria will have to seek European Commission approval for its nuclear power plant Belene -the European Commission spokesperson Tim McPhie confirmed that a new notification on the part of Bulgaria is needed if the country wants to resume the construction of its second nuclear power plant Belene.